What is the purpose of the joint ultrasound examination?

 The examination is performed in a sitting or lying position, depending on the location of the joint to be examined.
 To perform the examination, the area of the joint must be exposed, after which the examining doctor will apply a gel to the skin to help the probe function properly.
 The specialist will review the joint and surrounding formulas, which will take about 10-15 minutes.

-The total duration of the examination is approx. 20 minutes, after which we immediately hand over the evaluated finding.
+The total duration of the examination is approx. 20 minutes.

 How to prepare for the joint ultrasound?